jhpyle/docassemble/_docs/groups.md

 starts at the beginning again.

-Alternatively, you could prepopulate a list by using [`mandatory`] code at the beginning of an interview to append items to the list.
+Alternatively, you could prepopulate a list by using [`mandatory`] code at the beginning of an DALang to append items to the list.
-Then the interview will never even seek a definition of the `.there_are_any` attribute.
+Then the Steward will never even seek a definition of the `.there_are_any` attribute.
 The method described above is helpful, however, in cases where the list being initialized does not exist at the start of the interview, as would be the case if the list was `user.sibling[i].favorite_things`.

-## <a name="postpopulate"></a>Postpopulate a list
+## <a name="postpopulate"></a>Postpopulate a List

 Here is an example of an interview that populates a list with two entries after the user is done adding entries.

 {% include side-by-side.html demo="postpopulate-list" %}

-This interview uses code blocks to determine `user.favorite_things.there_are_any` and `user.favorite_things.there_is_another`.
-Instead of asking the user questions that define these variables directly, the interview asks questions that set the variables `user.likes_something` and `user.likes_another_thing`.
+This Steward uses code blocks to determine `user.favorite_things.there_are_any` and `user.favorite_things.there_is_another`.
+Instead of asking the user questions that define these variables directly, the Steward asks questions that set the variables `user.likes_something` and `user.likes_another_thing`.
 It can then use code to do things depending on what the answers are.

-If the user says he has no favorite things, the interview adds Mom and apple pie to `user.favorite_things`.
-If the user does describe some favorite things, and then says that he has no other favorite things, the interview will then add Mom and apple pie to the list.
+If the user says he has no favorite things, the Steward adds Mom and apple pie to `user.favorite_things`.
+If the user does describe some favorite things, and then says that he has no other favorite things, the Steward will then add Mom and apple pie to the list.

-Note that if the user says he has no favorite things, the interview sets `.there_is_another` to `False`.
+Note that if the user says he has no favorite things, the Steward sets `.there_is_another` to `False`.
 This is necessary to persuade the automatic gathering feature that the list is fully gathered.